 Comparing Construction (Materials & Quality)

-Casper’s all-foam brand comes to your house ready to be unrolled from its box, or for a small upcharge, you can select White Glove Delivery in some areas and have professionals put it in place for you.
+Casper’s all-foam brand comes to your house ready to be unrolled from its box, or for a small upcharge, you can select In-Home Delivery in some areas and have professionals put it in place for you.
 Write the company to see if this service is offered for you.

 The polyester cover zips off if you want to spot clean it, and it fits neatly over the 11-inch construction that contains three foam layers.

 - The top layer’s bounce and responsiveness come from the company’s 1.5-inch proprietary formulation that works to help keep the bed easy to navigate during the night while still gently cradling your body in soft, breathable foam that shouldn’t overheat.

 - The second layer’s Zoned Support™ delivers extra firmness under the hips and softer materials under the shoulders and legs for a more tailored support experience that helps keep your body level.

 - Its final layer stands taller and is made from dense poly foam that completes the bed’s support system and gives it a firmer foundation.

 All-foam Nectar is also rolled and packed into a box for easy delivery, but professional delivery is available in some areas with this brand as well for an additional fee.

-This 11-inch construction is wrapped in a cover that is made plush with quilted-in 1-inch memory materials.
-The fabric blends Tencel fibers with long-staple cotton, a mix that is both durable and breathable.
+This 12-inch construction is wrapped in a cover that is made plush with quilted-in memory foam materials.
+The poly-blend cover provides a breathable surface layer.

-- The first of the three layers is made from the company’s proprietary LushFoam™, 3-inch memory materials that are prepared with gel to wick away heat while conforming to your shape.
+- The first of the three layers is made from 2 inches of memory foam materials that are prepared with gel to wick away heat while conforming to your shape.

 - Its second layer has slightly more firm and is a quicker-responding material.
-This 1.5-inch layer of Adaptive Hi Core Memory Foam helps to transition from comfort to support.
+This 4-inch layer of soft conventional foam helps to transition from comfort to support.

-- Its base layer, the High Vegetable Base Super Core, is a 5.5-inch foam that helps keep your body aligned and level.
+- Its base layer is 6 inches of standard conventional foam that helps keep your body aligned and level.

 Comparing Firmness (Support & Feel)